 We took advantage of a $39pp Grab One deal at Hells Gate for a mud bath and sulphur spa (usually $75pp).
 When I think of a mud bath I think of a thick pool of mud like this one in Colombia.
 At Hells Gate you step into a pool of hot muddy water and then scoop mud out of a container with your hands to give yourself a mud body mask ….

-Velocity Valley (formerly Agroventures Adventure Park in Rotorua is an outdoor temple of adrenalin, there are five ways to get your adrenalin injection – Agrojet, Freefall Xtreme, Swoop, Shweeb and Bungy.
+Velocity Valley (formerly Agroventures Adventure Park) in Rotorua is an outdoor temple of adrenalin, there are five ways to get your adrenalin injection – Agrojet, Freefall Xtreme, Swoop, Shweeb and Bungy.
 We joined a city full of locals earlier this year when Agroventures hosted Locals Weekend.
 Rotorua residents were generously offered $10 tickets for all activities except bungy jumping which was discounted to $50.

 You may handle a form of the New Zealand falcon or karearea every day without realizing – it’s the bird on the back of our $20 note.
 If you want to handle a falcon for real you may get the chance at Wingspan Bird of Prey Centre in Rotorua.
-Mike’s hand shot up with the rest of the crowd when there was a chance for Atareta the falcon to perch on the gloved hand of volunteers.
-Mike’s hand was one of many Atareta was happy to stand on for a photo, but she was determined to get the food … Read the rest

 Some of the best dressed birds are at Rainbow Springs in Rotorua.
 There’s the Mandarin duck with its purple chest, layers of orange face feathers and bright red bill.

 These smoochy masked lovebirds only have white ringed eyes for each other as they perch side by side in their yellow collars.… Read the rest